 The neural tube is the structure from which the skull, brain, spinal cord and nerves will develop, as well as the spinal column (made up of vertebrae).
 If the neural tube fails to close at the head end, the defect results in anencephaly or an encephalocoele.
 If it fails to close lower down along the spine, the result is spina bifida.

-Anencephaly, encephalocoele and spina bifida are the three types of neural tube defect.
+Anencephaly, encephalocoele and spina bifida are the 3 types of neural tube defect.

-Figure 5-1: The three layers of the embryonic plate showing the folding to form the neural tube
+Figure 5-1: The 3 layers of the embryonic plate showing the folding to form the neural tube

 5-7 What is anencephaly?